 The primary objective of Sustainable Agriculture Manitoba is to make environmental improvements on agriculture operations in Manitoba.

-To maximize positive environmental outcomes, project proposals will be assessed using three main criteria:
+To maximize positive environmental outcomes, project proposals are assessed using three criteria: the Environmental Benefit Assessment Index, Provincial Program Priorities, and project planning.

-Environmental Benefit Assessment Index (EBAI): A system used to determine the level to which a project addresses environment risk.
-The EBAI generates a rating of the environmental benefits that a specific activity would provide and takes into account water, air, soil nutrients and biodiversity.
+1) Environmental Benefit Assessment Index (EBAI): A system used to determine the level to which a project addresses environment risk.
+The index generates a rating of the environmental benefits that a specific activity would provide.